Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Direction/Research/Urban Morphogenesis/Water Availability and South African Morphogenetic Growth.md

 - South Africa is experiencing rapid urbanization, with projections indicating that 1.5 billion people will live in African cities by 2050, **more than double the current number** [As Cities Grow Across Africa, They Must Plan for Water Security](https://www.wri.org/insights/cities-grow-across-africa-they-must-plan-water-security)
 - City leaders are also closest to where water insecurity hits hardest: the poor and vulnerable communities who make up **more than half** of the urban population.
 In short, African cities are at a unique moment: **they can succumb to chaotic, unplanned expansion and outmoded water management or chart a more sustainable approach that lays a foundation for prosperity by “getting water right.**
 - Nearly 63% of urban areas in sub-Saharan Africa lack access to basic water and sanitation
+- **<u>To increase water resilience, we need to change how cities are being built.
+Cities should be planned to meet water needs, using approaches that extend beyond the city limits and consider systems change throughout entire city-regions</u>**
+- -
 ![[Service Gap Between Water and Urban Pops.png]]
 ### Impact of Water Insecurity on Health

+### Approaches Towards Greater Water Security

+- Water supply may be managed by the water utility, source water management may sit within national agencies, while management of water assets may sit with the environmental authorities. **Greater integration and coordination across agencies is essential**, and city leaders can harness new ways of working, bringing together actors vertically and horizontally, building local partnerships within cities and fostering integrated solutions across the entire watershed region [As Cities Grow Across Africa, They Must Plan for Water Security](https://www.wri.org/insights/cities-grow-across-africa-they-must-plan-water-security)
+-
 ### Papers (Further Reading)
 - [[Pathways to Transformative Adaptation in South African Cities]]
 - [The role of adaptive capacity in incremental and transformative adaptation in three large U.S. Urban water systems](https://www.sciencedirect.com/science/article/pii/S0959378023000158)- demonstrates the importance of small projects for tackling climate change to improve trust